Takashi-Kamata/Air-Purifier/README.md

 ## How do air purifiers work?
 * Push or Pull polluted air using a fan
 * Force the air through a filter, idealy HEPA (for dust) & Activated Carbon (for smell) filters
-* Circulate air in the room so it doesn't keep filtering clean air
+* Circulate the air in the room

 ## My Approach
 * Find a suitable filter.
 Air purifiers are expensive but their replacement filters are cheap so I will utilise them
 * Create a fan from scratch using 3D printed parts.
-Find and buy a good brushless motor.
+Find and buy a good brushless motor
 * Make a case to mount the fan to the filter
 * Develop an embedded system to control the fan speed and broadcast air quality info to my home automation system

 ## Filter
 I've decided to use Sunbeam Fresh Protect Air Purifier Filter (NZD$35) for this project! \
-It uses a 3 stage filtration system (pre-filter, True HEPA filter, and carbon filter), exactly what I need!
+It uses a 3 stage filtration system (Pre-Filter Mesh, True HEPA filter, and Carbon Filter).
 The air purifer that uses this filter costs around NZD$300-$400.

 ## Fan/Motor
 I've decided to use Nidec's [48F Series](https://www.nidec.com/en/product/search/category/B101/M102/S100/NCJ-48F-High-output-Type-A/).
-I chose this model because Xiaomi's air purifiers seems to use Nidec's 48F motors.
+I chose this model because Xiaomi's air purifiers seem to use Nidec's 48F series.
 It costed around NZD$10 from AliExpress (probably fake), but so far it's running very quietly and producing a good torque to push the air.
 Measured peak power consumption was around 80W.

 ![alt text](https://github.com/Takashi-Kamata/air_purifier/blob/main/motor.png)